Israeli police beat pallbearers at journalist's funeral

 U.N.
 Secretary-General Antonio Guterres “was deeply disturbed by the confrontations between Israeli security forces and Palestinians gathered at St. Joseph Hospital, and the behavior of some police present at the scene,” according to a statement from his deputy spokesman, Farhan Haq.

-Israeli police later escorted the casket in a black van, ripping Palestinian flags off the vehicle as it made its way to the church.
+Israeli police eventually escorted the casket in a black van, ripping Palestinian flags off the vehicle as it made its way to the church.

 “We die for Palestine to live!” crowds chanted.
 “Our beloved home!”